cds-snc/exploration-documentation/ProcessDocumentation.md

 <-- what we found? -->

-**2. Developed a Theory of Change**
+### 2. Developed a Theory of Change
 - Created a [Theory of Change](https://trello.com/c/IXrBSPhx/1-monitoring-and-evaluation-workshop-from-merlin-chatwin-c4c-and-laura-nelson-hamilton-ods) for the service
-- This informed an evaluation & monitoring plan
+- Theory of Change informed an evaluation & monitoring plan

-**3. Prototyped the framework and the service**
+### 3. Prototyped the framework and the service
 - Framework: Created assessment criteria & questions
 - Service: Mapped the Exploration Service model and developed processes & artifacts to support the service

-**4. Created a CDS Intake model**
+### 4. Created a CDS Intake model
-- Mapped CDS's multiple services
+- Mapped CDS's multiple service lines
-- Centralized Intake for how departments come into our pipeline
+- Created a centralized Intake to serve departments coming into our pipeline

-**5. Piloted with 4 departments, iterating between each round**
+### 5. Piloted with 4 departments, iterating between each round
 - ESDC Temporary Foreign Worker Program
 - NRCan CanmetENERGY
 - NRCan Flood mapping